top of page

 Planning & Zoning

 Water, sewer, and streets are three of the Towns biggest priorities.
-The Planning and Zoning Department works closely with the Department of Public Works and the Town Council to help provide a long term plan to maintain quality infrastructure in this town.
+The Planning and Zoning Department works closely with the Department of Public Works and the Town Council to help provide a long-term plan to maintain quality infrastructure in the Town.
 The department is also applying for grants via the Wyoming Department of Transportation, the State Revolving Fund, and federal grants.